Kopul Rosen: Biography

 A book about his father was published by Jeremy in 2010 (revised 2012).

 Carmel College

 In 1948 Rosen decided to leave the rabbinate to devote himself to the promotion of Jewish education.
 He and his wife, Bella, founded Carmel College an independent Jewish boarding school in Oxfordshire, UK.
 The school, which practiced Orthodox Judaism, was described in a 1973-published book, Carmel College in the Kopel Era: A History of Carmel College, September 1948-March.

 YAKAR

-In 1979 Rabbi Rosen's second son, Rabbi Dr Michael (Mickey) Rosen, founded the Jewish educational organization, Yakar, in memory of his father.
+In 1979 Rosen's second son, Michael (Mickey) Rosen, founded the Jewish educational organization, Yakar, in memory of his father.
 (YaKaR is both an acronym for Yaacov Kopul Rosen and means in Hebrew precious.)
 The stated goal of Yakar is to continue Kopul Rosen's ideals "of a Judaism based on knowledge of Torah, learning and vibrant spirituality that would at the same time be universal, non-denominational, tolerant and open to ideas and intellectual curiosity."